Champii/Nodulator/README.md

 $> Nodulator init
 ```

-It creates the following structure :
+It creates the following structure if non-existant :
 ```
 main.coffee
 package.json